wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 And the slain that were found onboard being numbered, were twenty and three, and the prisoners were four score : howbeit, there were none of the people of Columbia even maimed.
 Thus was the navy of Columbia triumphant in the east, as it had been in the west.

-24 Now these things happened nigh unto a place called Carlhagena, on the borders of Spain; and when the Spaniards beheld the skill and prowess of the people of Columbia, they were amazed.
+24 Now these things happened nigh unto a place called Carlhagena, on the borders of Spain ; and when the Spaniards beheld the skill and prowess of the people of Columbia, they were amazed.

 [312]

 25 Immediately after this, Decatur departed, and went with his fleet to the port of Algiers, the chief city of the barbarians, lying on the borders of Africa.

-26 But when their ruler beheld the star-spangled banners of Columbia, he trembled as the aspen-leaf; he had heard that his strong vessels were taken by the ships of Columbia, and his admiral slain, and he was ready to bow down.
+26 But when their ruler beheld the star-spangled banners of Columbia, he trembled as the aspen-leaf ; he had heard that his strong vessels were taken by the ships of Columbia, and his admiral slain, and he was ready to bow down.

 27 And Decatur demanded the men of Columbia, without ransom, who were held in bondage ; and ten thousand pieces of silver, for the evils they had committed against the people of Columbia : and the Dey had three hours to answer him yea, or nay.

-28 However, he quickly agreed to the propositions of Decatur; and he paid the money, and signed the treaty which Decatur had prepared for him, and delivered up all the men of Columbia whom he held as slaves.
+28 However, he quickly agreed to the propositions of Decatur ; and he paid the money, and signed the treaty which Decatur had prepared for him, and delivered up all the men of Columbia whom he held as slaves.

 29 And the treaty was confirmed at Washington, the chief city, and signed by James, the chief governor, on the twenty and sixth day of the twelfth month, in the same year : and Decatur generously made a present of the ship Misoda to the Dey.